LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0503_Manage_Log_Collection.md

     >**Note**: To view the progress of the log collection and upload, on the **Overview \| Log Collection** blade, click **Refresh**.

     >**Note**: Do not wait for the upload to complete but instead proceed to the next step.
+The log collection should succeed but it might take about 15 minutes for it to complete.

     >**Note**: Now you will configure the equivalent functionality by using Azure Stack Hub PowerShell.
 This requires connecting to the privileged endpoint.

-1. Within the Remote Desktop session to **AzS-HOST1**, start PowerShell ISE as administrator.
+1. Within the Remote Desktop session to **AzS-HOST1**, switch back to the **Administrator: Windows PowerShell** console from which you connected tothe privileged endpoint in the previous task.
-1. From the **Administrator: Windows PowerShell ISE** console, run the following to identify the IP address of the infrastructure VM running the privileged endpoint:

-    ```powershell
-    $ipAddress = (Resolve-DnsName -Name AzS-ERCS01).IPAddress
-    ```

-1. From the **Administrator: Windows PowerShell ISE** window, run the following to store the Azure Stack Hub admin credentials in a variable:

-    ```powershell
-    $adminUserName = 'CloudAdmin@azurestack.local'
-    $adminPassword = 'Pa55w.rd1234' | ConvertTo-SecureString -Force -AsPlainText
-    $adminCredentials = New-Object PSCredential($adminUserName,$adminPassword)
-    ```

-1. From the **Administrator: Windows PowerShell ISE** window, run the following to establish a PowerShell Remoting session to the privileged endpoint:

-    ```powershell
-    Enter-PSSession -ComputerName $ipAddress -ConfigurationName PrivilegedEndpoint -Credential $adminCredentials
-    ```

-1. From the PowerShell Remoting session in the console pane of the **Administrator: Windows PowerShell ISE** window, run the following to copy Azure Stack Hub storage diagnostic logs to a local file share:
+1. From the PowerShell Remoting session in the console pane of the **Administrator: Windows PowerShell** window, run the following to copy Azure Stack Hub storage diagnostic logs to a local file share:

     ```powershell
     Get-AzureStackLog -OutputSharePath '\\AzS-HOST1.azurestack.local\AzSHLogs' -OutputShareCredential $using:adminCredentials -FilterByRole Storage